Fish screens – what’s the story?

 Council has signed off a fish screen compliance monitoring campaign to be included in the 2018-19 programme of work.

-To inform the 2018-19 programme, a 4 week pilot which started in May, will assist Environment Canterbury to structure the programme in the most cost-effective manner and ensure officers are fully trained and prepared for the programme.
+To inform the 2018-19 programme, a four-week pilot (which started in May) will assist Environment Canterbury to structure the programme in the most cost-effective manner and ensure officers are fully trained and prepared for the programme.

 The pilot will also indicate the level of fish screen compliance, identify any common issues and assess the effectiveness of the fish screen against current best practice.